 The school will ensure that the views of the child are considered.
-This could be through involving the child in all or part of the discussion itself or gathering their views as part of the preparation.
+This could be through involving the child in all or part of the discussion itself or gathering their views as part of the preparation and to be actively part of reviewing and identifying targets for an Individual Provision Map.